June Is National Safety Month – Are You Safe?

 When Things Go Wrong, Call Naizby Law

 Unfortunately, as the above statistics show, accidents happen all too frequently, no matter how much we pay attention to safety.
 If you or a loved one has been injured due to someone else’s negligence, you need an advocate who understands the law and will fight to get you all the compensation you are entitled to.
 The experienced trial team at Naizby Law fights for the rights of Connecticut residents.
-Call (203) 245-8500 today to schedule a free consultation.
+Call a Connecticut construction accident lawyer at (203) 245-8500 today to schedule a free consultation.

 - Bicycle Accident